akaron/kubeadm_aws/README.md

   there's none)
 * playbook `30-workerAll.yml` joins the worker nodes to the cluster

+Now can run `kubectl get nodes,pods -A` and wait until all nodes and pods are ready.

 ### (optional) Install rook-ceph
 Usually one should simply use the `default` StorageClass which use aws-ebs provisioner, which is deployed in `25-k8s.yml` ansible playbook.
 Install rook-ceph is for test only.